KarlMSola/BigKnob/README.md

 The project is an exercise in 3D printing and microcontroller programming.
 In this version I have added a small strip og WS2812 LEDs.
 The LEDs provide light effects to match the media control.

-See attached aanimated gif file for demo of the code in oversized_volume_knob.ino.
+I created an animated gif to demo of the code in oversized_volume_knob.ino.
 ![](volume_knob_demo.gif)